goduphi/polybugger/README.md

 - read <Address> - Reads the value at the address specified.

 ### Special Instructions
-Since this debugger is primitive, you are required to use the machine code you get from running objdump.
+Since this debugger is primitive, you are required to use the machine code you get from running objdump -d on helloWorldAsm.
 There should be a label called <_start> after you execute objdump.
-Ignore <message> and <message2>.
+Ignore the <_message> and <_message2> labels.
 All the address listed under <_start> are the ones you can use to set breakpoints and read memory.
 To step through code, you can just execute the step command.